35. Install RED SCARF Suite Panel

-RED SCARF Suite Panel is an admin panel that displays all the components of RED SCARF Suite installed on the server.
-It specifies if any services are in failed state, shows the available storage space and real time CPU, RAM and network ussage, lists the infected files detected by ClamAV during periodic scanning and offers a way to access with one click the customized login URLs of different web application installed on the server.
-It provides an overview of the software installed on the server and of the server’s health status.
+RED SCARF Suite Panel is an admin panel that displays all components of RED SCARF Suite installed on the server, specifies if any service is in a failed state, shows available storage space and real time CPU, RAM and network usage, lists infected files detected by ClamAV during periodic scanning, and provides a way to access with one click the customized login URL of any website or web application installed on the server.
+Its main purpose is to provide a general view of the server’s capabilities and health status and to facilitate access to different login pages.

 cd /var/www